NovaDev00/Fake-Persona-Generator/README.md

 # Fake-Persona-Generator
-Generate random user profiles with realistic names, addresses, and other details.
+Generate a random Persona profiles with realistic names, addresses, and other details.

 ## Project Notes